coreos/docs/kubernetes/affinity.md

 nginx     1/1       Running   0          9m        10.2.26.6   ip-10-0-0-187.us-west-2.compute.internal
 ```

-Keep in mind: **when a node label changes, pods are not moved**.
-We can demonstrate this by changing the `hello` key on `ip-10-0-0-187.us-west-2.compute.internal` to `not-world`, and then add the `hello:world` lable to our other worker node to see what happens:
+**When a node label changes, pods are not moved**.
+We can demonstrate this by changing the `example.com/load-balancer` key on `ip-10-0-0-187.us-west-2.compute.internal` to `false`, then adding the `example.com/load-balancer=true` label to our other worker node to see what happens:

 ```
-$ kubectl label nodes --overwrite ip-10-0-0-187.us-west-2.compute.internal hello=not-world
+$ kubectl label nodes --overwrite ip-10-0-0-187.us-west-2.compute.internal example.com/load-balancer=false
 node "ip-10-0-0-187.us-west-2.compute.internal" labeled
-$ kubectl label nodes ip-10-0-0-188.us-west-2.compute.internal hello=world
+$ kubectl label nodes ip-10-0-0-188.us-west-2.compute.internal example.com/load-balancer=true
 node "ip-10-0-0-188.us-west-2.compute.internal" labeled
 $ kubectl get nodes --show-labels
-NAME                                       STATUS                     AGE       LABELS ip-10-0-0-187.us-west-2.compute.internal   Ready                      1h        [...],hello=not-world,[...]
+NAME                                       STATUS                     AGE       LABELS ip-10-0-0-187.us-west-2.compute.internal   Ready                      1h        [...],example.com/load-balancer=false,[...]
-ip-10-0-0-188.us-west-2.compute.internal   Ready                      1h        [...],hello=world,[...]
+ip-10-0-0-188.us-west-2.compute.internal   Ready                      1h        [...],example.com/load-balancer=true,[...]
 $ kubectl get pods -o wide
 NAME      READY     STATUS    RESTARTS   AGE       IP          NODE httpd     1/1       Running   0          15m       10.2.26.5   ip-10-0-0-187.us-west-2.compute.internal
 nginx     1/1       Running   0          15m       10.2.26.6   ip-10-0-0-187.us-west-2.compute.internal
 ```

-As you can see, the both pods keep running on the same host, even though the `httpd` pod should have moved.
-Further httpd pods will be assigned to the second node.
+As you can see, both pods keep running on the same host, because the initial `httpd` pod isn't moved or unscheduled.
+Later httpd pods will be assigned to the second node, according to the new `example.com/load-balancer=true` label.

-### `affinity`
+### Affinity

 Kubernetes also has a more nuanced way of setting affinity called [`nodeAffinity` and `podAffinity`][k8s-node-affinity].
 These are fields in under `Pod` metadata and take automatic or user-defined metadata to dictate where to schedule pods. `affinity` differs from `nodeSelector` in the following ways: